 Unless indicated otherwise on the map in appendix C.5, all lines in the Belgian railway infrastructure are equipped with lateral signalling.
-The various signalling systems are described in Book 3 of the RSEIF - Control-command and signalling and Book 6 - Operation and management of traffic - Signalling part.
+The various signalling systems are described in Part 1 of the RDEI - Characteristics of the network, more specifically Book 13 - Signalling equipment and Part 3 of the RDEI - Technical specifications and operational procedures.